Aykan-Hub/bank-marketing-campaign/README.md

 The input file in data folder!

-The assignment of Jupyter notebook for pricing model of a used car is [bank_marketing.17.Aykan.ipynb](bank_marketing.17.Aykan.ipynb).
+The assignment of Jupyter notebook for bank marketing campaign model is [bank_marketing.17.Aykan.ipynb](bank_marketing.17.Aykan.ipynb).

 # Getting Started